salesforce-heroku-workshops/java-play-workshop/index.md

         Linux and MacOSX:

+        Add the following text to the file `~/.profile`

         `export PATH=$PATH:/path/to/play20`

+        Load this updated PATH into your command line using `source ~/.profile` or open a new terminal window.

         Windows uses a global environment variable.
 Update the PATH in the environment variables to add the path to the Play framework folder, ensure you don’t use a path with spaces.
+Open a new terminal to make sure the path has been updated.

     2. On Linux & MacOSX, make sure that the play script is executable, otherwise do a `chmod a+x play`